Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Connection to operator size

 Third, we expect even more general couplings, composed of $O_i$ that are local but not necessarily Pauli operators, to behave similarly.
 Specifically, each individual coupling, $O_{i,l} O_{i,r}$, will asymptote to two different expectation values before and after the time-evolved operator has spread to the support of $O_i$.
 Before, the coupling will maintain its expectation value in the unperturbed TFD state, $\text{tr} ( O_{i} \rho^{1/2} O^{\dagger}_{i} \rho^{1/2} )$.
 After, the spread of $Q_A(t)$ will disrupt the two-sided correlations in the TFD state that give rise to this initial expectation value, and the coupling will instead asymptote to its value in two thermal states, $\tr ( O_{i} \rho ) \cdot \tr (O_{i} \rho)$.
 As before, the sum of many terms, each behaving as above, leads to an approximate measure of operator size.

 Lastly, we consider the case where the coupling is restricted to act only on some subsystem C, consisting of $K$ qudits\footnote{For simplicity, this assumes that there is a single coupling per qudit in C.}.
 The coupling now measures the number of non-identity elements of a Pauli string within C---we denote this as the $K$-\emph{size}, $\Size_K$, of the Pauli string.
-The eigenvalues the coupling are the same as those in Eq.~(\ref{size qudit Pauli}), with the replacement $\Size/N \rightarrow \Size_K/K$.
+The eigenvalues of the coupling are the same as those in Eq.~(\ref{size qudit Pauli}), with the replacement $\Size/N \rightarrow \Size_K/K$.
 For a typical Pauli operator, we expect the $K$-size distribution of an operator to be similar to its full size distribution when $K$ is large and the coupled qubits are distributed randomly.
-In particular, we expect the average $K$-size, $\Size_K$, to be proportional to the average size, $\Size$, \be \frac{\Size_K}{K} \approx \frac{\Size}{N}. \ee For simplicity, we will make this substitution, when appropriate, in the remainder of the work.
+In particular, in this scenario we expect the average $K$-size, $\Size_K$, to be proportional to the average size, $\Size$, \be \frac{\Size_K}{K} \approx \frac{\Size}{N}. \ee For simplicity, we will make this substitution in the remainder of the work.
 However, if $C$ is a spatially local subsystem (instead of a random subsystem), then this replacement will be modified depending on the spatial extent of the operator.

-As a final remark, we note that the operator size distribution is directly related to out-of-time-order correlators (OTOCs), a more familiar quantity for probing operator growth \cite{shenker2014black,maldacena2016bound,larkin1969quasiclassical,qi2019quantum}.
+As a final remark, we note that the operator size distribution is directly related to out-of-time-order correlators (OTOCs), a more familiar quantity for probing operator growth \cite{shenker2014black,maldacena2016bound,larkin1969quasiclassical}.
 In particular, the average size is equal to a sum of OTOCs between $Q_A$ and $O_i$~\cite{roberts2018operator,qi2019quantum},

-To see this, one simply slides $O_i^*$ and each $\sqrt{\rho}$ to the left side, and uses the fact that $\bra{\epr} A_l \ket{\epr} = \tr ( A )/d^N$.
+using Eqs.~(\ref{eq: O slide}-\ref{eq: AB trace TFD}).
 Higher moments of the size distribution can also be probed by OTOCs, now between $Q_A$ and various products of the $O_i$, e.g. $O_i O_j$ for the size width.
-We discuss these relations further, paying particular to subtleties that arise at finite temperature, in Section~\ref{interplay}.
+We discuss these relations further, paying particular attention to subtleties that arise at finite temperature, in Section~\ref{interplay}.